firecannons/MegaMinerAITools/README.md

 **What is the maximum number of matches you want to run at once?** - how many games to run at once.
 If this is too high, it can lock up your computer.<br>
 **What is the name of the game server** - the game server to play the matches on.<br>
 **What is the name of the game** - the game you want to play.<br>

+## RunAll

+This program will run all of the numbered AIs against every other one, including itself.
+It will print out statistics of the matches while it is running and output the statistics to a text file at the end of the program, named `RunAllResults.txt`.

+Sample usage: `python3 RunAll.py`

+## OneVsAll

+This program will run one numbered AI (called the juggernaut) against every other one, including itself.
+It will prompt the user for the number of the AI to be the juggernaut.
+It will print out statistics of the matches while it is running and output the statistics to a text file at the end of the program, named `OneVsAll.txt`.

+Sample usage: `python3 OneVsAll.py`

+## SimpleArena

+This continuously run AIs against each other and graph them on a graph.
+It has the ability to keep an AI from playing against itself while playing the AIs against each other.
+At the beginning of the program it will ask an additional question:<br>**Should AIs play against themselves?** - Whether any AI should play against itself.<br>It will also output useful information from each match it plays, such as the result and the visualizer link.